Scientists detect ionospheric irregularities during major space weather events that influence communication & navigation systems

 Minks are small semi-aquatic mammals raised for their fur.
 Mink oil is used in some medical products and cosmetics, as well as to treat, preserve and waterproof leather.

 There are two extant species referred to as "mink" - the American mink and the European mink.
-All European mink have a large white patch on their upper lip, whereas only some American mink have this marking, therefore, any mink without the patch is certainly of the American species.
+All European mink has a large white patch on their upper lip, whereas only some American mink have this marking, therefore, any mink without the patch is certainly of the American species.

 Source: IE